kartoza/sawps/docs/src/user/manual/user-roles.md

         4. **Explore page charts tab**: Can see all data on the SAWPS platform for all properties to property level, and can filter by organisation, property and species at a regional scale.

-        5. **Data upload**: Can upload property and species data if they are part of an organisation.

-        6. **Automated reporting**: All types of reports are available for regions as per filters applied by the user.
+        5. **Automated reporting**: All types of reports are available for regions as per filters applied by the user.

-        7. **Download CSV of data from the filtered table**: Can download all types of reports available for regions as per filters applied by the user.
+        6. **Download CSV of data from the filtered table**: Can download all types of reports available for regions as per filters applied by the user.

-        8. **Download charts image**: Can download all types of charts available for regions as per filters applied by the user.
+        7. **Download charts image**: Can download all types of charts available for regions as per filters applied by the user.

 8. **National data scientist**: A national data reviewer who can view data down to the property level and use the data for e.g. planning and permitting.